Ollynov/t-school-fullstack-2/authentication-databases/lecture-notes-authentication.md

 - Make all three fields mandatory: name, email, password
 - Give some basic restrictions to passwords, more than 5 characters at least
 - Encrypt the passwords

+Our app.js file is getting pretty big.
+In general we want to keep our primary server file small and organized.
+Let's decouple our code, and move our endpoint logic somewhere else.